tensorflow/tfjs-converter/README.md

 1. A python pip package to convert a TensorFlow SavedModel or TensorFlow Hub module to a web friendly format.
 If you already have a converted model, or are using an already hosted model (e.g. MobileNet), skip this step.
 2. [Javascript API](./src/executor/tf_model.ts), for loading and running inference.

-## Step 1: Converting a [TensorFlow SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md), [TensorFlow Hub module](https://www.tensorflow.org/hub/), [Keras HDF5](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) or [Keras SavedModel](https://www.tensorflow.org/api_docs/python/tf/contrib/saved_model/save_keras_model) to a web-friendly format
+## Step 1: Converting a [TensorFlow SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md), [TensorFlow Hub module](https://www.tensorflow.org/hub/), [Keras HDF5](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) or [tf.keras SavedModel](https://www.tensorflow.org/api_docs/python/tf/contrib/saved_model/save_keras_model) to a web-friendly format

 __0. Please make sure that you run in a Docker container or a virtual environment.__